Latin-Developers/soa_api/README.md

 - videos: Record of all the videos that have been requested in the app
 - videos_log: Daily record about information and some statistics of all the videos that have been requested in the app
 - comments: Daily record about information and some statistics of all the comments from the videos that have been requested in the app
-- channels: Information about the channels from the videos that have been requested in the app
+- authors: Information about the authors from the videos that have been requested in the app

 ## Entity-Relationship Diagram